If you are struggling to afford everyday essentials, you may be able to get help from the Crisis and Resilience Fund.

 - help to improve your skills and find work

-- are on a low income (this usually means you receive or are eligible for benefits based on your income) and do not have enough savings or other money to meet your needs
+- are on a low income - usually this means you already get or can get benefits based on your income - and do not have enough savings or other money to meet your daily needs

-- have experienced a financial shock in the last 8 weeks
+- have an unexpected problem with money (a 'financial shock') in the last 8 weeks

-- a flood, fire or other emergency, that has caused significant damage to or loss of possessions and property
+- a flood, fire or other disaster that has caused lots of damage to property or belongings or caused to lose your home or belongings

-- needing to repair or replace an essential item, like a bed or a cooker
+- needing to repair or replace an essential item, like a bed or cooker

-- moving into in a new property or temporary accommodation and needing help with the costs of moving e.g. removals, or deposit or rent that needs to be paid in advance
+- moving into a new property or temporary accommodation and needing help with the costs of removals, a deposit, or rent that needs to be paid before you move in

 - get Housing Benefit or the housing part of Universal Credit

-- are struggling to pay your rent due to Bedroom Tax, Benefit Cap or Local Housing Allowance
+- are finding it hard to pay your rent because of the bedroom tax, Benefit Cap or Local Housing Allowance

 - need help with a rent deposit or removal costs